 Volunteer Day: Clearing the Corridor to Steel Earthworks

 In 2014, Junction Earthworks was saved off the auction block in a dramatic bidding war between developers and the Arc and its nonprofit partners.
-Then, in 2016 its sister earthworks, Steel, came up for sale, and the Arc set about saving this 68 acre tract, along with a 5-acre abandoned railroad corridor.
+Then, in 2016 its sister earthworks, Steel, came up for sale, and the Arc is now raising funds to finish off the purchase of this 68 acre tract, along with a 5-acre abandoned railroad corridor.

 This is a first ever attempt, as we know it, to reunite two earthworks sites.
-And the railroad corridor will serve as a connecting trail, offering visitors the opportunity to walk from one earthwork complex to the other, all on protected land.
+The railroad corridor will serve as a connecting trail, offering visitors the opportunity to walk from one earthwork complex to the other, all on protected land.

 No invasive removal experience is necessary for this work day, and the tasks do not take a lot of physical endurance nor strength.
 Sawing or cutting invasive woody shrubs and trees at their bases does require squatting close to the ground, so workers on this task need flexibility and good joints.
 We will be applying herbicide in small quantities to the cut stumps and stems of the woody invasives.
 Volunteers will be trained in safe application.